AliRZ-02/AliRZ-02/README.md

 - Many of my projects are visible here on Github.
 Check out my repositories for more!

 #### Oppurtunities
-- I am currently open to oppurtunities in the 2021 Summer Session (May - Aug), specifically in either the software development or data analytics fields.
+- I am currently open to oppurtunities in the 2022 Winter Session (Jan - Apr), in either the software development or data analytics fields.
 - A copy of my Resume is available [here](https://github.com/AliRZ-02/AliRZ-02/blob/main/Zaidi%2CAliRaza%20-%20Resume.pdf)! - You'll have to download the file to be able to click the links.
 - I can be reached on [Linkedin](https://www.linkedin.com/in/ali-raza-zaidi/)!